-Since green tea mobilises fat present in the body, regular yet moderate consumption helps reduce waist circumference, lose significant weight and get rid of belly fat.
-In comparison to other beverages, green tea certainly has long-lasting health and weight loss benefits.
+Green tea with caffeine mobilises fat present in the body, so, regular yet moderate consumption can help in reducing waist circumference, lose significant weight and get rid of belly fat.
+(2) In comparison to other beverages, green tea certainly has long-lasting health and weight loss benefits.

 Weight Loss Benefits Of Green Tea